-Four residents at a long-term care facility in Washington State died after contracting the coronavirus (COVID-19).
-The deaths of these four elderly patients have raised concerns for families with loved ones residing in nursing homes and those considering moving their loved one into a facility.
-With thousands potentially exposed to the virus in San Antonio, nursing homes in Texas need to begin taking steps to prevent COVID-19 from affecting sick and elderly residents.
+The deaths of the elderly residents have raised concerns for families with loved ones in nursing homes and those considering moving their loved one into a facility.
+With thousands potentially exposed to the virus in San Antonio, nursing homes in Texas need to continue infection control plans to protect sick and elderly residents from getting coronavirus.

 The Centers for Disease Control and Prevention is warning that Americans should be prepared for the possibility of a COVID-19 outbreak in their communities.
 Recently, the agency released guidelines on preventing the spread of COVID-19 in long-term care facilities.
 These policies should be taken seriously by all nursing homes and long-term care facilities.